diillson/chatcli/README_EN.md

 ### Chunking System in Detail

-After the first chunk is sent, use `/nextchunk` to process the next one.
+After the first chunk is sent, use `/nextchunk` to process the next.
 The system provides visual feedback on progress and the number of remaining chunks.
-To handle failures, use `/retry`, `/retryall`, or `/skipchunk`.
+To manage failures, use `/retry`, `/retryall`, or `/skipchunk`.

 -----